Last Updated: May 10, 2026

 Jadenu is a drug marketed by Novartis Pharms Corp and Novartis and is included in two NDAs.
 There is one patent protecting this drug and two Paragraph IV challenges.

-This drug has sixty-seven patent family members in forty-two countries.
+This drug has sixty-eight patent family members in forty-three countries.

 The generic ingredient in JADENU is deferasirox.
 There are twenty drug master file entries for this compound.
 Twenty-two suppliers are listed for this compound.
 Additional details are available on the deferasirox profile page.